dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-import-a-project-by-git-url.md

 In the newly created Repository details page, you'll see a "Deploy Key" field.
 Copy the contents of this field as you'll need it for step 3.

-**Note: This dbt Cloud generated public key will be the only key that will work in the next step.
-Any other key that has been generated outside of dbt Cloud will not work.**
+**Note:** The dbt Cloud-generated public key is the only key that will work in the next step.
+Any other key that has been generated outside of dbt Cloud will not work.

 #### Step 3: Grant dbt Cloud AWS User access